MadLadSquad/MadLadSquadSite/README.md

 partial non-profit that uses most of its earnings on supporting open-source software.

 Since 2025, MadLadSquad has been in a strategic partnership with [Heapforge](https://heapforge.com), which is our for-profit software develoment wing.
-Income generated from projects developed by Heapforge gets redistributed to MadLadSquad at a
+Income generated from projects developed by Heapforge gets redistributed to MadLadSquad depending on the given project's reliance on a certain piece of open-source software.

 ## Games
 In the field of game development we create open source, highly moddable games.
 We prioritize player experience and we encourage all